skylord0001/python-daily/readme.md

 ## Introduction

 When it comes to hosting web applications on a Virtual Private Server (VPS), Apache remains a popular choice among developers and system administrators.
 This README aims to explore the advantages and disadvantages of using Apache as the web server for hosting Python applications on a VPS.
-Additionally, a sample Apache configuration file (`app.py`) for a Django project is provided, which can serve as a starting point for other Python web applications.
+Additionally, a sample Apache configuration file `app.conf` for a Django project is provided, which can serve as a starting point for other Python web applications.

 ## Advantages of Apache Hosting on VPS